 Using BOEN, you must notify Consumer and Business Services (CBS) within seven days when you have barred someone from your venue.
-CBS will then contact the barred person and invite them to come to CBS to discuss their barring.
+CBS will then contact the barred person and invite them to come and discuss their barring.
 CBS will review the barring order and can bar the person for up to three years.

-If you have barred someone from your venue because:
+Involuntary barring occurs when you bar someone from your venue because:

 - someone else has requested they be barred